Install it

 The model helped me identify a race condition in the token refresh logic that would have taken hours to find manually.
 All without sending a single line of code to an external API.

-Beyond the basics: Create your own custom models
+Beyond the basics: custom models

 The most powerful feature is creating custom models tailored to your needs: